 - Indonesia: Farmers in Bali and Java, wear a similar conical hat.

-The Nonla transcends borders.
-The variations of conical hats in four countries show how different cultures have adopted and adapted this simple, effective design.
+The conical hat transcends borders, with variations in at least four countries, showing how different cultures have adopted and adapted this simple, effective design.

 Take Home a Piece of Vietnamese Tradition